anastasia-chatz/first-cv/README.md

 # first-cv
 A first test CV website.
-Little CSS, will add more later.
+Made with Bootstrap and jQuery.